praneet1988/ELeFHAnt/README.md

 ### Celltype Predictions using 100, 300 and 500 cells per Celltypes resepctively
 ![Graph](Examples/annotation_reproduce.png)

 For Label Harmonization, we find that cell labels remain approximately 80% consistent across the different iterations.
 Relative to annotation, the complexity from the number of datasets and cell labels suggests that harmonization does benefit from a greater number of cells used.
-The following datasets were used: 1) Gut Cell Atlas (https://www.sciencedirect.com/science/article/pii/S1534580720308868) 2) Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) from Dr. Spence's Lab 3) Fetal intestine data from STAR-FINDer (https://www.sciencedirect.com/science/article/pii/S009286742031686X)
+The following datasets were used: 1) E-MTAB-8901 (~21k cells) 2) E-MTAB-10187 (~77k cells) 3) GSE158702 (~20k cells)

 ### Celltype harmonization using 100, 300 and 500 cells per Celltypes respectively
 ![Graph](Examples/harmonization_reproduce.png)

-Lastly, for Deduce Relationship, the heatmaps display little variability even between subsamples of 100 and 500.
-The following datasets were used: Gut Cell Atlas (https://www.sciencedirect.com/science/article/pii/S1534580720308868) as reference1 and Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) from Dr. Spence's Lab as reference2.
+Lastly, for Deduce Relationship, the heatmaps display little variability even between subsamples of 100, 300 and 500.
+The following datasets were used: E-MTAB-8901 (~21k cells) as reference1 and E-MTAB-10187 (~77k cells) as reference2.

 ### Inferring relationships across Celltypes using 100, 300 and 500 Celltypes between datasets
 ![Graph](Examples/deduce_reproduce.png)

 # Benchmarking
 To assess the performance of ELeFHAnt, we compared it to some readily used R packages like scPred and Seurat's label transfer.
 We could only comapre CelltypeAnnotation function as this is the only common function acrosss three packages.
 We performed benchmarking in two ways 1) Intra dataset 2) Inter dataset.
-For Intra dataset we used downsampled Gut Cell Atlas (https://www.sciencedirect.com/science/article/pii/S1534580720308868).
+For Intra dataset we used downsampled E-MTAB-8901 (~21k cells).
 70% cells were used for training and 30% for testing.
-For Inter dataset we used Gut Cell Atlas (https://www.sciencedirect.com/science/article/pii/S1534580720308868) as reference and Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) as query.
-300 cells per Cell type were used from Gut Cell atlas and 200 cells per seurat_cluster were used from Fetal intestinal data.
+For Inter dataset we used E-MTAB-8901 (~21k cells) as reference and E-MTAB-10187 (~77k cells) as query.
+300 cells per Cell type were used from E-MTAB-8901 and 200 cells per seurat_cluster were used from E-MTAB-10187.
+Classification.apprach was set to "ClassifyCells".

 ### Intra dataset Benchmarking
 ![Graph](Examples/Benchmark_scData_reference_query.IntraDataset.png)